Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Sarcomatoid mesothelioma: ~11 months

-The prognosis for epithelioid mesothelioma patients depends on a number of factors, including the location and staging of mesothelioma, as well as the patient’s age, general health and pre-existing conditions.
+The prognosis for epithelioid mesothelioma depends on many factors, including the location and stage of mesothelioma.
+Doctors also consider the patient’s age, general health and pre-existing conditions.

 Message bubble with 'i' icon for information about mesothelioma Did You Know?
 Some treatments for mesothelioma are not covered by insurance.
 Treatment for mesothelioma can become a financial burden.
 Learn More About Financial Assistance Available